dustinboston/js-globals-json/README.md

 Meta information about the object as boolean flags (if present it's true, absent is false).
 This includes metadata about the object such as whether it is a declaration, extends another object, or is read-only.
-THis is mostly made up of TypeScript "modifiers" plus a few extra types that represent boollean values.
+This is mostly made up of TypeScript "modifiers" plus a few extra types that represent boollean values.

 - `ts.SyntaxKind.AbstractKeyword`: indicates that a class is marked `abstract`
 - `ts.SyntaxKind.AccessorKeyword`: indicates that a property is an accessor, e.g. `A[B]`
+- `ts.SyntaxKind.AssertsKeyword`: indicates that the Ast is a type assertion, e.g. `asserts is Foo`
 - `ts.SyntaxKind.AsyncKeyword`: indicates that a function is marked `async`
 - `ts.SyntaxKind.ConstKeyword`: indicates that a value is a constant variabale, `const`
 - `ts.SyntaxKind.DeclareKeyword`: indicates a variable or function declaration, `declare`